SoftwareHeritage/swh-web/README.md

 # swh-web

-This repository holds the developement of Software Heritage web applications:
+This repository holds the development of Software Heritage web applications:

 * SWH Web API (https://archive.softwareheritage.org/api): enables to query the content of the SWH archive through HTTP requests and get responses in JSON or YAML.